-We follow the shoreline, where you can see the seaweed fluttering in the current below you, schools of fish, colorful bottom plants and if you are lucky, a wolffish.
+We follow the shoreline, where you can see the seaweed fluttering in the current below you, schools of fish, colourful anemones and if you are lucky, a wolffish.
 We are careful to choose snorkeling places that do not take us out in the big whirlpools, ship lanes or the strongest currents.

-Everything you need is included in the price; dry suit, flins, mask, snorkel, hood and gloves.
-But you must bring warm clothes to wear under the dry suit, such as a layer of wool or two depending on how frozen you are.
-You get information about how the equipment is used, techniques for snorkeling, hand signals, how to get in and out of the boat, safety and a little about the wildlife you will see during snorkeling.
+Everything you need is included in the price; dry suit, fins, mask, snorkel, hood and gloves.
+But you must bring warm clothes to wear under the dry suit, such as a layer of wool or two.
+During the briefing you get information about how the equipment is used, techniques for snorkeling, hand signals, how to get in and out of the boat, safety and a little about the wildlife you will see during snorkeling.
 A guide is with you in the water, and the boat is always nearby if someone wants to get out of the water before the others.

 Recommended lower age 12 years, due to the smallest dry suits we have are adult XXS.
-You neeed to have some basic swimming expereince.
+You need to have some basic swimming experience.

 Contact us to book snorkeling.
-We need at least 2 people to arrange a trip, and we bring a maximum of 6 in the boat in Covid-19 times to be able to keep a safe distance.
+Our main season is May to October.
+We need at least 2 people to arrange a trip, and we bring a maximum of 8 in the boat.

 The snorkeling take 1,5-2 hours

 and we spend 45-60 minutter in the water